The Hateful Eight: Production

 In November 2013, writer-director Quentin Tarantino said he was working on another Western.
 He initially attempted the story as a novel, a sequel to his film Django Unchained (2012), titled Django in White Hell but realized that the Django character did not fit the story.
 On January 11, 2014, the title was announced as The Hateful Eight.

 The film was inspired by the 1960s Western TV series Bonanza, The Virginian, and The High Chaparral.
 Tarantino said:

 Production was planned for late 2014 in the winter, but after the script leaked online in January 2014, Tarantino considered publishing it as a novel instead.
 He said he had given the script to a few trusted colleagues, including Reginald Hudlin, Michael Madsen, Bruce Dern, and Tim Roth.
 This version of the script featured a different ending in which Warren and Mannix attempt to kill Gage in revenge by forcing him to drink the poisoned coffee, sparking a firefight in which every character is killed.
 Tarantino described his vision for the character of Daisy Domergue as a "Susan Atkins of the Wild West".
 Madsen based Joe Gage on Peter Breck's performance in The Big Valley.

 On April 19, 2014, Tarantino directed a live reading of the leaked script at the United Artists Theater in the Ace Hotel Los Angeles.
 The event was organized by the Film Independent at Los Angeles County Museum of Art (LACMA) as part of the Live Read series and was introduced by Elvis Mitchell.
 Tarantino explained that they would read the first draft of the script, and he added that he was writing two new drafts with a different ending.
-The actors who joined Tarantino included Jackson, Russell, Dern, Roth, Madsen, Goggins, Bell, Amber Tamblyn, James Parks, James Remar, and Dana Gourrier.
+The actors who joined Tarantino included Samuel L. Jackson, Kurt Russell, Dern, Roth, Madsen, Walton Goggins, Zoë Bell, Amber Tamblyn, James Parks, James Remar, and Dana Gourrier.